Commissioner Michael R. Peevey is the Assigned Commissioner and Robert Barnett is the assigned ALJ in this proceeding.

 12. On June 19, 2003, certain of the Commission's staff and PG&E announced that they had reached agreement on a proposed settlement that would resolve the competing plans of reorganization in the Bankruptcy Court, PG&E's case against the Commission in the U.S. District Court, and various pending Commission proceedings, all as set forth in the PSA.

-13. There are substantial litigation risks to PG&E, the Commission, and ORA, and corresponding risks to ratepayers, in going to hearings on all issues and it is reasonable to approve a settlement that appropriately balances those risks.
+13. There are substantial litigation risks to PG&E, the Commission, and ORA, and corresponding risks to ratepayers, in going to hearings on all issues and it is reasonable to approve a modification of a settlement that appropriately balances those risks.

 14. PG&E has asserted claims, which total approximately $11.8 billion, and the ratepayer costs of the settlement ($7.2 billion), are about 60% of those claims.
+Ratepayers have also paid the remainder of these claims outside of the settlement process.
 In addition there are direct, positive benefits ratepayers will obtain.
 Those benefits include immediate rate reductions; the ability of the Commission to regulate PG&E on an integrated, cost-of-service basis; and environmental betterments.
 The ratepayer dollar settlement is fair and reasonable when compared to the claims PG&E would waive and release.

 15. It is in the public interest that PG&E emerge from bankruptcy promptly.

 16. To emerge from bankruptcy PG&E should pay its creditors.
 All allowed claims should be paid in full.
-The dollar amount of the settlement, $7.2 billion, will achieve that result and is a reasonable compromise of the differences between PG&E and the Commission staff.
+PG&E Corp litigation costs, and PG&E shareholders owned gas hedging contract costs of $96 million, neither of which are related to claims of creditors, should not be paid by ratepayers.
+The dollar amount of the settlement, $7.0 billion, will achieve that result and is a reasonable compromise of the differences between PG&E and the Commission staff.
 The headroom revenue is part of the total revenue package which we find reasonable and in the public interest.

 18. Paragraph 6 of the PSA is unreasonable and not in the public interest, because it requires the Commission not to restrict PG&E from paying dividends or repurchasing common stock, regardless of the circumstances, evidence or merit of any challenges to PG&E's dividend practices.

-21. The MSA is fair, just and reasonable and in the public interest.
-First, it adopts the regulatory asset and the cash allowances of the PSA, and therefore will pay creditors in full, improving PG&E's credit metrics.
-Second, the MSA calls for the amortization of the regulatory asset "mortgage style" over nine years.
+20. The MSA is fair, just and reasonable and in the public interest.
+First, it adopts the regulatory asset and the cash allowances of the PSA except as delineated herein, and therefore will pay creditors in full, improving PG&E's credit metrics.
+Second, the MSA calls for the amortization of the regulatory asset "mortgage style" over five years.
 Third, it offers the State significant environmental benefits.
 Fourth, it provides for reduction of the regulatory asset by any refunds obtained from energy suppliers.
 Finally, it contains PG&E's commitment not to unilaterally disaggregate for the life of the plan.

 Conclusions of Law